dzsoker023/Factorio-Access/README.md

 Note: When you change direction in the default (telestep) walking mode, for the first key press, your character turns but does not take a step in that direction.

-Change movement mode: CONTROL + W
+Toggle walking mode: ALT + W

 Note the 3 movement types are as follows: